Eligibility for import

 You can import your cat or dog to Australia via an approved group 2 or 3 country.
 Moving your animal(s) to another country will also require you to meet that country's import conditions.
 Discuss your plan with your approved group 2 or 3 exporting country of choice.

 You must get an Australian import permit for your animal and meet all the Australian entry requirements from the approved exporting country.

-Please read our Non-approved country via group 2 or 3 country step-by-step guide for
+Please read our Non-approved country via group 2 or 3 country step-by-step guide for dogs

 for more information.